MrStrenggeheim/markdownhelper/README.md

-# markdownhelper
+# MarkdownHelper

 This extension was developed to ease up quick note taking in Markdown using [VSCode](!https://code.visualstudio.com/).

 ## Features

-1. Automatically create headers for Markdown files
+1. Automatically create YAML headers for Markdown files
 2. Automatically build the Markdown file as specified in the header
+3. Live Preview your built html within VSCode

 ## Requirements